Satty90/Satty90/README.md

--# Hi there 👋, I'm Mahdi
+-# Hi there 👋, I'm Mahdi, a Data Engineer living in the UK

 ### 🚀 Analystics engineering | 💡 Tech Enthusiast | 🎨 Creative Coder